justunsix/garden/src/content/docs/notes/370-Education-Info-Productivity-System-Second-Brain.md

 ---
 filetags: ":productivity:epubnote:"
 id: 81a88400-1933-47d3-92a4-7381508c342c
-title: Productivity System Second Brain
+title: Productivity System Second Brain in Emacs
 ---

 ## Org Roam - Build a Second Brain in Emacs